arduino/docs-content/content/learn/05.communication/05.lorawan-101/lorawan-101.md

 ## Further Reading and Resources

-LoRa and LoRaWAN are pretty extensive but exciting topics to study.
+LoRa® technology is pretty extensive but exciting topic to study.
 If you want to learn more about these technologies, check out the following links:

 - [LoRa Developer Portal from Semtech](https://lora-alliance.org/resource-hub/).
 Here you can find technical papers and user guides as well as specifications and datasheets from Semtech.
 - [The Things Network documentation](https://www.thethingsnetwork.org/docs/).
 Here you can learn all about LoRa® technology and The Things Network!
 - [The Things Academy online course in Udemy](https://www.udemy.com/course/lorawan-fundamentals/).
 A free online course where you'll learn all about LoRa® technology, and get ready to start building your own Low Power Wide Area Network applications.

+## Trademark Acknowledgments

+- **LoRa®** is a registered trademark of Semtech Corporation.